How Managers Should Deal With A Workplace Accident

 Employers should know that it is illegal to terminate someone’s contract simply because they have made a claim against them for compensation.
 A return-to-work programme can be a good way to help ease workers back into their role – part of that programme could involve modifying their list of responsibilities and jobs to avoid risk of exacerbating any ongoing injury.

 Employers are expected to learn from accidents occurred.
 It is essential that they act quickly to prevent workers experiencing future accidents or illnesses at work.

 Managers are expected to:

 – Carry out risk assessments to identify any health and safety hazards

 – Put all necessary safety measures in place to prevent workers from getting injured or becoming unwell in the first place

-– Ensure all staff receive full health and safety training and understand what they should do in an emergency
+– Ensure all staff receive full online health and safety training and understand what they should do in an emergency

 – Display warning signs to alert staff to potential dangers and hazards in the workplace.

 Although Thompsons only act for injured people, and refuse to act for employers and insurers, they welcome sharing positive stories where employers have taken steps to improve health and safety in their workplace, so other managers can act appropriately if they find themselves in similar situations.